gpardington/Team-Profile-Generator/README.md

   Grant Pardington

   ### Tests
   Yes.
-There is an "npm test" package installed.
+There is an "npm run test" package installed.
 To try it, run "npm test" in the itegrated terminal.

   ### Questions
   If you have any qquestions feel free to contact me at grant.pardington@gmail.com